ItsVince123/HapticInterfaces-BIKE/README.md

 | **Jumper Cables (F-to-F)** | Mechanical integration on handlebar stem and seat post. | 40 | €5 |
 | **3D Printed Enclosures** | Custom frame mounts to secure electronics to the bike chassis. | 1 | €0 (Custom) |

+*Note: All necessary CAD files for the 3D-printed enclosures and complete electrical schematics are available in this repository to ensure full reproducibility.*

 ---

 ## Methods

+### Step 1: Conceptual Framework and Component Rationale
+The architectural design of this system is fundamentally structured around multimodal sensory integration, prioritizing real-time environmental monitoring without imposing cognitive load on the user.
+The components were selected based on the following rationales:
+* **Ultrasonic Sensors (HC-SR04):** Chosen for cost-effective, time-of-flight acoustic proximity detection.
+By emitting high-frequency sound waves and measuring the echo return time, these sensors accurately determine the distance of lateral hazards (like overtaking vehicles) in the rider's blind spots.
+* **Hall Effect Sensor (KY-003):** Selected for robust, non-contact rotational telemetry.
+A permanent magnet is affixed to the wheel spokes; as the wheel rotates, the magnet passes the sensor, inducing a measurable fluctuation in the magnetic field.
+This allows the system to calculate precise speed and distance metrics independent of GPS signals.
+* **Inertial Measurement Unit (MPU-6050):** A 6-axis MEMS (Micro-Electromechanical Systems) sensor utilized to capture the kinetic state of the bicycle.
+It provides high-resolution acceleration and angular velocity data, enabling the system to deduce intentional deceleration (braking) and uncontrolled kinetic events (crashes).
+* **TacHammer Actuators:** Deployed on the steering wheel to leverage the tactile communication channel.
+These specific voice-coil actuators provide distinct, high-fidelity haptic patterns that are easily distinguishable from standard road vibration.

+### Step 2: Physical Construction, Power, and Integration
+The mechanical assembly required strategic distribution of components across the bicycle frame.
+* **Frame Integration:** The Arduino Micro, the MPU-6050 IMU, both HC-SR04 ultrasonic sensors, the safety LED (with its 220-ohm resistor), the 9V battery, and the Hall effect sensor are physically secured and glued to the bicycle frame using custom 3D-printed mounts.
+Internal data and power pathways are established using standard female-to-female jumper cables.
+* **Haptic Placement:** The two TacHammer actuators (referred to internally as "drakes") are mounted directly onto the left and right grips of the steering wheel (handlebars).
+* **Power and Testing Configuration:** To manage power constraints and facilitate debugging, the system employs a dual-power strategy.
+The onboard Arduino Micro is powered independently by a 9V battery.
+Conversely, the Arduino Uno is maintained separately on a testing breadboard and is powered directly via a PC USB connection.
+During testing and calibration phases, the ultrasonic sensors, the Hall effect sensor, and the haptic actuators can be quickly routed to the breadboard/Uno for live serial monitoring and algorithm refinement.

-### Step 1: The Concurrency Engine (Arduino Uno)
+### Step 3: The Concurrency Engine (Arduino Uno)
-The crown jewel of the Arduino Uno's implementation is the seamless, concurrent execution of distance sensing and high-speed wheel tracking.
-Standard Arduino tutorials for ultrasonic sensors rely on the `pulseIn()` function, which halts the entire processor while waiting for an echo to return.
-If we used `pulseIn()`, the entire system would freeze for up to 18 milliseconds per ping, completely destroying the timing of the haptic feedback patterns and causing the system to miss wheel rotations.
+The primary software challenge was the simultaneous execution of distance sensing and high-speed wheel tracking on the Arduino Uno.
+Standard methodologies for ultrasonic sensors (e.g., the `pulseIn()` function) block the processor while waiting for an acoustic echo, which would destroy the precise timing required for I2C haptic patterns and cause the system to miss wheel rotations.

-To solve this, we engineered a highly responsive, non-blocking architecture:
+To achieve microsecond-level concurrency, we engineered a non-blocking architecture:
-* **Asynchronous State Machine:** The two HC-SR04 sensors are managed by a microsecond-level state machine (`US_IDLE`, `US_WAIT_RISE`, `US_WAIT_FALL`, `US_GAP`).
-The Uno rapidly checks pin states against `micros()` timestamps, advancing the state only when a hardware pin changes, leaving the main loop running at breakneck speed.
+* **Asynchronous State Machine:** The two HC-SR04 sensors are managed by a custom state machine (`US_IDLE`, `US_WAIT_RISE`, `US_WAIT_FALL`, `US_GAP`).
+The Uno rapidly compares pin states against `micros()` timestamps, advancing the state only upon hardware pin changes.
+This ping-pongs the sensors with a 40 ms settle gap to prevent acoustic cross-interference, leaving the main loop running unhindered.
-* **Hardware Interrupts (Hall Effect):** While the state machine juggles the ultrasonic pings, the Hall effect speed sensor is wired directly to `D2 (INT0)`.
-This utilizes a dedicated hardware interrupt.
-Whenever the wheel magnet passes the sensor, the hardware physically interrupts the CPU, freezing the main loop for just a few clock cycles to increment the wheel tick counter in the background, and then instantly resumes the main loop.
+* **Hardware Interrupts:** Concurrently, the Hall effect sensor is wired to `D2 (INT0)`.
+Whenever the wheel magnet passes the sensor, a hardware interrupt is triggered.
+This physically interrupts the CPU for a fraction of a millisecond to increment the wheel tick counter in the background before instantly resuming the main loop.
-* **The Result:** The Uno flawlessly manages an alternating 40 ms ping-pong between the two ultrasonic sensors, instantly catches a wheel spinning at 40+ km/h, and fires complex I2C haptic patterns to the handlebars—all simultaneously, without a single millisecond of blocking delay.

-### Step 2: Resolving Haptic Hardware Constraints
+### Step 4: Resolving Haptic Hardware Constraints
-A significant hardware challenge emerged during integration: both left and right TacHammer motors would buzz simultaneously regardless of the threat's direction.
-The TCA9548A I2C multiplexer only switches the control registers of the DRV2605 drivers, not the actual PWM drive signal.
+During integration, a hardware conflict arose: both left and right TacHammer motors buzzed simultaneously regardless of the threat's location.
+The TCA9548A I2C multiplexer only switches the control registers of the DRV2605 haptic drivers, not the actual PWM drive signal.
-* **The PWM Split:** We electrically separated the PWM lines.
-Using the ATmega328P's Timer2, we configured two independent PWM outputs: Pin 11 (`OC2A`) for the left motor and Pin 3 (`OC2B`) for the right motor.
+* **The PWM Split:** We resolved this by electrically isolating the PWM lines.
+Using the ATmega328P's internal Timer2, we configured two independent PWM outputs: Pin 11 (`OC2A`) for the left motor and Pin 3 (`OC2B`) for the right motor.
-* **Signed PWM Scheme:** The haptic library is configured for a signed PWM scheme where a ~50% duty cycle (`PWM_NEUTRAL = 127`) equates to zero physical drive.
-When a left-side threat is detected, the right motor's PWM is parked exactly at neutral, ensuring complete mechanical isolation between the left and right alerts.
+* **Signed PWM Scheme:** The haptic library operates on a signed PWM scheme where a ~50% duty cycle (`PWM_NEUTRAL = 127`) equates to zero mechanical drive.
+When a left-side threat is detected, the right motor's PWM is parked exactly at neutral, ensuring complete mechanical isolation between the left and right tactile alerts.

-### Step 3: Adaptive IMU Algorithm (Arduino Micro)
+### Step 5: Adaptive IMU Algorithm (Arduino Micro)
-Detecting a braking bicycle is notoriously difficult because bicycles lean into turns and tilt up and down hills.
-A static deceleration threshold would constantly trigger false brake lights when riding uphill or fail to trigger when riding downhill.
-To solve this, the Arduino Micro runs a sophisticated, self-correcting adaptive algorithm on the MPU-6050 data:
+Detecting a braking bicycle is notoriously complex because a static deceleration threshold will trigger false positives when riding uphill and fail to trigger when riding downhill.
+The Arduino Micro runs a sophisticated, self-correcting adaptive algorithm on the MPU-6050 data at 50 Hz to solve this:

-* **The Dynamic Baseline:** Instead of assuming "0" is flat, the code uses a slow low-pass filter (`forwardBaseline += 0.01 * (forward - forwardBaseline)`) running at 50 Hz.
-This creates a floating baseline that represents the current combination of gravity (hill incline) and average cruising speed, acting as a ~2-second time constant.
+* **The Dynamic Baseline:** The code applies a slow low-pass filter (`forwardBaseline += 0.01 * (forward - forwardBaseline)`) to the forward acceleration axis.
+This creates a floating baseline that constantly adjusts to gravity (hill inclines) and average cruising speed, acting as a ~2-second time constant.
-* **The "Quiet Band" Lockout:** The most clever part of this algorithm is the `BASELINE_QUIET_BAND`.
-If the rider brakes hard or accelerates quickly, updating the baseline would cause the algorithm to "absorb" the braking event and turn the light off prematurely.
-The algorithm only updates the baseline when the `brakeSignal` is exceptionally quiet (less than half the trigger threshold).
-When the rider actually brakes, the baseline locks into place, ensuring a rock-solid reference point for the duration of the stop.
-* **Debounced Trigger:** If the instantaneous forward acceleration drops below this locked baseline by `0.6 m/s²` for three consecutive samples, the LED jumps to full brightness.
+* **The "Quiet Band" Lockout:** To prevent the baseline from absorbing sudden stops, the algorithm implements a `BASELINE_QUIET_BAND`.
+The baseline is only permitted to update when the acceleration signal is exceptionally quiet.
+When the rider brakes hard, the baseline mathematically locks into place, providing a rock-solid reference point for the duration of the stop.
+If the acceleration drops below this locked baseline by `0.6 m/s²` for three consecutive samples, the LED jumps to full brightness.
-* **Omnidirectional Crash Detection:** The crash logic entirely overrides the brake logic.
-It calculates the raw vector magnitudes (`sqrt(x² + y² + z²)`) for both acceleration and angular velocity.
-If the bike experiences a shock greater than `30.0 m/s²` or a violent spin over `6.0 rad/s` on any axis, the system immediately latches into an emergency state, flashing the LED to alert surrounding drivers.
+* **Omnidirectional Crash Detection:** The crash logic calculates the raw vector magnitudes (`sqrt(x² + y² + z²)`) for both acceleration and angular velocity.
+If the bike experiences a shock greater than `30.0 m/s²` or a violent spin over `6.0 rad/s` on any axis, the system latches into an emergency state, rapidly flashing the rear LED to alert surrounding drivers.

 ---

 ## Discussion

-The prototype effectively translates spatial and telemetry data into tactile feedback, directly addressing the sensory deficits common in older cyclists.
-By utilizing independent left/right haptic channels, the system successfully eliminates the need for visual dashboard checks, directly mitigating the cognitive load associated with mirror checking and screen reading.
+The prototype effectively translates spatial, kinetic, and telemetry data into tactile and visual feedback, directly addressing the sensory deficits common in older cyclists.
+By utilizing independent left/right haptic channels, the system successfully eliminates the need for visual dashboard checks, mitigating the cognitive load associated with mirror checking.

-The software architecture proved highly successful.
-Implementing a non-blocking state machine alongside a hardware interrupt on the Uno completely resolved the stuttering issues typically seen in Arduino sensor arrays, resulting in instant, fluid haptic responses.
-Furthermore, the Micro's adaptive IMU algorithm elegantly solves the "hill problem," proving that a simple low-pass filter with a quiet-band lockout can produce an incredibly reliable, auto-calibrating brake light without complex trigonometry.
+Bench testing confirms that both the sensing matrix and the safety lighting perform exceptionally well.
+The IMU-driven brake and crash detection algorithms operate reliably, proving that the adaptive low-pass filter with a quiet-band lockout can produce a highly accurate, auto-calibrating brake light without requiring complex trigonometry.

-However, the current build has limitations.
-Distributing the architecture across two microcontrollers (Uno and Micro) made the wiring harness complex and the physical footprint bulky.
-Combining these functions requires a microcontroller with multiple hardware timers and an RTOS (Real-Time Operating System) to manage the blocking I2C calls alongside high-frequency PWM generation.
+The decision to separate the processing load across two microcontrollers (the Uno and the Micro) was dictated by two primary constraints encountered during development:
+1. **Mechanical Restraints:** The physical dimensions of our available 3D printer limited the maximum printable volume of the hardware enclosure, preventing the use of a single, larger, consolidated PCB layout.
+2. **Computational Overhead & Task Scheduling:** Task scheduling proved prohibitive on a single 8-bit microcontroller.
+Managing the microsecond-level timing of two asynchronous ultrasonic sensors alongside a high-priority Hall effect hardware interrupt already saturated the Arduino Uno's processing capabilities.
+Attempting to add a 50 Hz I2C polling loop for the IMU to the same processor caused unacceptable latency and compromised the haptic feedback's timing accuracy.

 ---

 ## Conclusion and Future Work

 This project demonstrates a highly viable proof-of-concept: haptic feedback can seamlessly replace visual and auditory dashboards to restore spatial awareness for elderly and vulnerable cyclists.
-The prototype successfully integrates blind-spot monitoring, speed pacing, and automated safety lighting into a completely screen-free interface.
+The prototype successfully integrates blind-spot monitoring, speed pacing, and automated safety lighting into a comprehensive interface.

 Future development should focus on several key areas:
-1.  **Hardware Consolidation:** Migrating the codebase to a single, powerful microcontroller (such as an ESP32) housed in a weatherproof, stem-mounted enclosure with an integrated lithium-ion battery management system.
+1. **Hardware Consolidation:** Migrating the codebase to a single, more powerful 32-bit microcontroller with RTOS (Real-Time Operating System) capabilities, housed in a professionally manufactured weatherproof enclosure.
 2. **Sensor Upgrades:** Swapping the HC-SR04 ultrasonic sensors for short-range millimeter-wave radar to improve reliability in dense traffic, heavy rain, and varied lighting conditions.
 3. **App Integration & Emergency Response:** Utilizing Bluetooth to sync ride telemetry to a companion app.
-This would allow clinicians to prescribe structured cycling rehabilitation plans, and enable the IMU's crash-latch state to automatically trigger an SMS alert to emergency contacts.
+This would allow clinicians to prescribe structured cycling rehabilitation plans, and enable the IMU's crash-latch state to automatically trigger an SMS alert to emergency contacts or an ambulance.
 4. **Clinical Validation:** Conducting structured on-road user studies with elderly, glaucoma, and hearing-impaired demographics to fine-tune the haptic intensity and detection thresholds.

 ---